-The scheme falls within the 'Strathnairn, Speyside and Cairngorms' groundwater which has been classified as 'Good' (SEPA water classification hub).
+The scheme falls within the 'Rannoch' groundwater body which was classified by SEPA in 2020 as having an overall status of 'Good' and is also a Drinking Water Protected Area (Ground) (SEPA water classification hub).

-The section of the A889 which spans the River Truim has a high risk of river flooding, which means that each year, this area has a 10% chance of flooding (SEPA Flood Map).
+Numerous sections of the A9 carriageway within the scheme extents have a high risk of river flooding, which means that each year, these areas have a 10% chance of flooding (SEPA Flood Map).